-- A. Applicator Qualifications: Company specializing in performing the work of this section with minimum three years of experience. - B. Design reinforcement splices under direct supervision of a Professional Engineer experienced in design of this type of work and licensed in the State in which the Project is located.
+- A. Applicator Qualifications: Company specializing in performing the work of this section with minimum three years of experience. - B. Design reinforcement splices under direct supervision of a Professional Engineer experienced in design of this type of work and licensed in Arizona.